humm-devadmin/hummdocs/docs/accreditation/test.md

 #Test Transactions

-Once **humm** is installed on your platform it must be verified before it can process live transactions.<br>
-To do this your website must be able to process a test transaction and have it verified by **humm**.
+The following instructions outline how to perform a test transaction with humm.

 > <b>Test mode</b> must be activated in the <b>humm</b> settings before proceeding.